rishiraj88/rishiraj88/README.md

 A comprehensive service for a multinational (or even global) company which operates in any financial domain.
 It is a service which allows consumers to calculate the net price of a product or service based on its gross price and the prevalent VAT (MWSt) rate.
 Our calculator also takes into consideration forex rates and performs the foreign currency conversions (foreign exchanges).

 ### 3. Leasing: Vehicle Leasing and Returning [Leasing](https://github.com/rishiraj88/leasing)
 End-User Utility to take vehicles on lease, respect such leasing contracts and returning the leased vehicles to the providers.
 For use by customers (vehicle users).
+Screenshots of the revamped UI to attach in next update.
 ![lease-manage-menu](./lease-manage-menu.png)

 ### 4. Order Management [OM](https://github.com/rishiraj88/order-manager)